With a height of 26 inches and weighing in at 15 lbs, it’s the Jersey Giant chicken!

 What Color and Size Eggs to Jersey Giants Lay?

 The Jersey Giant egg color ranges from light to dark brown and she will lay a large egg at maturity.

 During her first laying season, her eggs will be smaller than expected, but don’t worry!
 As your hen matures, you will notice an increase in the brown egg size, making for a fair addition to your egg basket.

 Hens can start laying from 6 months old, but most will lay their first egg at a year of age.

-While you may wait longer for these hens to lay, they do continue egg production throughout winter when other breeds stop laying.
+While you may wait longer for these hens to lay more eggs, they do continue egg production throughout winter when other breeds stop laying.
 Jersey Giant eggs are a great way to keep your backyard egg supply going during the cold season.

 Is the Jersey Giant Good for Meat?